hominee/crossbus/README.md

 - **Platform-less by Runtime-less**

-  take the advantage of runtime-less, crossbus is able to bypass annoyed the limitation of runtime implementor and system interface abstraction and go right straight to manipulate task directly.
+  take the advantage of runtime-less, crossbus is able to bypass the limitation of runtime implementor and system interface abstraction and go right straight to manipulate task directly.
 Only a simple and dummy future executor(look at the [no-std example](https://github.com/hominee/crossbus/tree/master/examples/no-std)) is sufficed to run crossbus.
 This is the primary